digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2020-01-26-support-the-52Fund.md

 experience, and felt they didn't bring multi-faceted connections to the concerns of the SAA's leadership (whatever that means?!).

-It is near-impossible so see why:
+It is near-impossible to see why:

 * The nominees apparently didn't bring enough varied leadership experience from within and outside the SAA.